smartclean/smartclean.github.io/docs/vcs_solutions.md

 grand_parent: SmartClean Matrix
 nav_order: 2
 ---
-# Solutions
+# SuperSense Solutions

-## What are Matrix Solutions
+## What are SuperSense Solutions
-*Matrix Solutions are Facility Management use cases that are supported by our Matrix platform*
+*These are solutions to problems in a facility, such as sensing and monitoring desired aspects in a location.*

-Most of our Solutions use SmartClean SuperSense to create Work Orders to capture and alert intended recipients about desired events.
+Most of our Matrix Solutions use SmartClean SuperSense to create Alerts to intended recipients about desired events.

-## How do Matrix Solutions work
+## How do these work
-For a specific use case to be handled by our Matrix platform, the following steps are necessary
+In order to make your facility management requirement smart with our platform, the following steps are necessary:

-1. Introduce data sources for various needs in your Facility.
+1. Introduce data sources for the various needs in your Facility.
-   - For Example: Introduce SmartClean Device for Monitoring Air Quality.
+   - For Example: Introduce a SmartClean Device for Monitoring Air Quality.

 2. Assign data source to a specific Location in the Facility.
    - For Example: A Washroom or Meeting Room at a certain level in your building.